CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 * Wunderlist has a complex interface and might require multiple clicks to get specific tasks done.
 For example, it has separate field to add tasks, search for tasks and a sort button.
 There are various lists & sub-lists.
 Each list has a completed/uncompleted  section and each task needs to be clicked to display the associated subtasks, notes, files and comment.
 * New users might not know how to use the advanced features e.g. creating recurring tasks

+#### Google calendar

+*Strengths:*

+* Have a weekly/monthly/daily calendar view which will make it easy for users to visualize their schedules
+* Can create recurring events
+* Integrated with Gmail.
+A user can add events from emails easily and this is desirable since Jim's to do items arrive by emails
+* Can be used offline
+* Possible to synchronize across devices
+* Calendar can be exported to CSV/iCal for other users
+* CLI to quick add an event to a calendar instead of clicking through the screen
+* Comprehensive search by name/details/people involved/location/time

+*Weaknesses:*

+* Not possible to mark tasks as completed
+* Not possible to add tasks without deadline or time
+* CLI does not support updating of tasks/deleting etc. Still requires clicking.
+* New users might not know of the keyboard shortcuts